 An individual is tax resident in Oman if the individual is present in Oman for at least 183 days in a calendar year.
-Neither residents nor non-residents are subject to income, withholding, or capital gains taxes in Oman.
+Neither residents nor nonresidents are subject to income or capital gains taxes in Oman.
+Nonresidents may be subject to withholding tax depending on the type of income payment (see "Withholding tax," below).

 Rates

-Type of payment Res idents Non-reside ents
+Type of payment Residents lents Non-residents

 Company Individual Company Individual

 Dividends 0% 0% 0% (see note below) 0%

 Interest 0% 0% 0% (see note below) 0%

-Royalties 0% 0% 10% 10%
+Royalties 0% 0% 0% 10%

 Fees for technical services 0% 0% 10% 10%

-Dividends: No withholding tax is imposed on dividends paid by an Omani company to resident shareholders or non-resident individual shareholders.
-A 10% withholding tax applies to dividends on shares distributed by joint stock companies and investment bond dividends distributed by investment funds to foreign companies without a PE in Oman; however, the withholding tax initially was suspended for a period of three years as from 6 May 2019 and further suspended for another five years as from 2020.
+Dividends: No withholding tax is imposed on dividends paid by an Omani company to resident shareholders.
+The 10% withholding tax applicable to dividends on shares distributed by joint stock companies and investment bond dividends distributed by investment funds to foreign shareholders without a PE in Oman was permanently suspended by a royal directive issued on 11 January 2023, following two previous temporary suspensions.

-Interest: No withholding tax is imposed on interest paid to residents or non-resident individuals.
-A 10% withholding tax applies on interest paid to non-resident entities without a PE in Oman, with certain exceptions (e.g., interest on Omani bank deposits); however, the withholding tax initially was suspended for a period of three years as from 6 May 2019 and further suspended for another five years as from 2020.
+Interest: No withholding tax is imposed on interest paid to residents.
+The 10% withholding tax applicable to interest paid to nonresidents without a PE in Oman, with certain exceptions (e.g., interest on Omani bank deposits) was permanently suspended by a royal directive issued on 11 January 2023, following two previous temporary suspensions.

 Royalties: No withholding tax is imposed on royalties paid to residents.
-Non-resident entities and individuals without a PE in Oman that derive Oman-source royalties are subject to a 10% withholding tax on the gross amount of the royalties.
+A 10% withholding tax applies on the gross amount of Oman-source royalties derived by nonresidents without a PE in Oman.
+The rate may be reduced under an applicable tax treaty.
 The definition of royalties includes equipment rentals and payments for the use of, or the right to use, software, intellectual property rights, patents, trademarks, and drawings.

-Fees for technical services: No withholding tax is

-imposed on fees for technical services paid to residents.
+Fees for technical services: No withholding tax is imposed on fees for technical services paid to residents.
 A 10% withholding tax applies on the gross amount of technical service fees paid to non-resident entities and individuals without a PE in Oman, regardless of the place of performance of the services.
+The rate may be reduced under an applicable tax treaty.